 The Myers Briggs Questionnaire is a personality assessment that is based on the understanding of 16 personality types.
-It was created by Katharine Cook Briggs and her daughter Isobel Briggs Myers, and is based on Carl Jung’s theory of using four principle psychological functions; sensation, intuition, feeling and thinking.
-The idea being that one of these is dominant for a person most of the time.
+It was created by Katharine Cook Briggs and her daughter Isobel Briggs Myers and is based on Carl Jung’s theory of using four principal psychological functions; sensation, intuition, feeling, and thinking.
+The idea is that one of these is dominant for a person most of the time.

 The 16 personality types are created using four psychological preferences, which we have outlined below:

 ‘E’ is an individual who draws their energy from others whereas ‘I’ is an individual who prefers alone time and will need this to refuel their energy levels.

 ‘S’ is an individual who is more likely to trust information that is concrete or tangible.
 ‘N’ is an individual who is more likely to trust information that can be linked to future possibilities.